donut-party/compose/README.md

 # why

 The donut project as a whole aspires to provide a framework for Clojure web development.
-It takes a data-driven approach, where the behavior of donut libraries is described with data as much as possible.
+It takes a data-oriented approach, where the behavior of donut libraries is described with data as much as possible.
 This is the best possible way to provide default behavior which can be extended, overridden, or configured by library consumers.